Elizabeth David bibliography: A Book of Mediterranean Food (1950)

 David's first book, A Book of Mediterranean Food, frequently referred to by the abbreviated title of Mediterranean Food, was published by John Lehmann in 1950, only a year after David's first articles had started appearing in British periodicals.
 The original typescript of the book consisted almost entirely of reused versions of her recent articles.
 It was submitted to and turned down by a series of publishers, one of whom told her that it needed something more than just the bare recipes.
 David took note, and wrote some linking text, interspersing her own brief prose with relevant excerpts from a wide range of authors known for their writings about the Mediterranean.
 They included Norman Douglas, Lawrence Durrell, Gertrude Stein, D. H. Lawrence, Osbert Sitwell, Compton Mackenzie, Arnold Bennett, Henry James and Théophile Gautier.

 Lehmann accepted the work for publication, and gave David an advance of £100.
 He commissioned a dust-jacket painting and black and white illustrations from the artist John Minton.
 Writers including Cyril Ray and John Arlott commented that Minton's drawings added to the attractions of the book.
 David thought good illustration important.
-Although she did not like Minton's black and white drawings, she described his jacket design (right) as "stunning".
+Although she did not like Minton's black and white drawings, she described his jacket design as "stunning".
 She was especially taken with "his beautiful Mediterranean bay, his tables spread with white cloths and bright fruit" and the way that "pitchers and jugs and bottles of wine could be seen far down the street."

 The book appeared when food rationing imposed during the Second World War remained fully in force in Britain.
 As David later put it, "almost every essential ingredient of good cooking was either rationed or unobtainable."
 She therefore adapted some of the recipes she had learned in the years when she lived in Mediterranean countries, "to make up for lack of flavour which should have been supplied by meat or stock or butter."
 The Times Literary Supplement observed, "while one might hesitate to attempt 'Lobster à la Enfant Prodigue' (with champagne, garlic, basil, lemon, chervil, mushrooms and truffles), the resourceful cook with time to explore London's more individual shops, and money, should not often be nonplussed."
 The Observer commented that the book deserved "to become the familiar companion of all who seek uninhibited excitement in the kitchen."